-We are committed to educating leaders for the 21st century who share a professional belief in and moral commitment to, working towards excellence, equity, diversity and social justice within educational settings and communities at home and abroad.
+We are committed to educating leaders for the 21st century who share a professional belief in and moral commitment to working towards excellence, equity, diversity and social justice within educational settings and communities at home and abroad.

 As a teaching institution, we have always prioritised education and its associated values.
-The recent pandemic re-inforced for us all the importance of the physical space of schooling, personal interaction and ultimately it has taught us the value of educational relationships where students and staff form a binding community albeit real or virtual, where empathy, communication and connectivity enable friendships to grow and students to flourish.
+The recent pandemic re-enforced for us all the importance of the physical space of schooling, personal interaction and ultimately it has taught us the value of educational relationships where students and staff form a binding community albeit real or virtual, where empathy, communication and connectivity enable friendships to grow and students to flourish.
 We also renewed the importance of actively engaging with our peers, friends, families and communities in the arts, sports, social activities and all of the aspects of life that enrich us holistically.
 In this context, I congratulate you for selecting to undertake your studies at Marino Institute of Education.
-Our core values of care, community, and commitment to excellence will ensure that you will be in face-to-face lectures and on campus as often as possible so that you and your fellow classmates will be in a position to not just to learn together but to actively collaborate and connect with staff and other students.
-Rest assured that we also have the technological expertise and 'know-how' to pivot to online learning should another world event demand it so that you can continue your studies seamlessly and that we care constantly striving to enhance the digital services that we provide.
-Whilst Marino Institute of Education's roots are steeped in history, our ambition is to prepare our students for whatever changes and challenges the future holds.
+Our core values of care, community, and commitment to excellence will ensure that you will be active and agentic learners on campus and in your specialised placement.

-We also hope that you enjoy the many amenities that our beautiful campus has to offer.
+We hope that you enjoy the many amenities that our beautiful campus has to offer.
 Situated on a parkland site close to the city centre with expansive grounds and several playing fields, MIE has several computer labs, a specifically designed early childhood education room, a designated art room, a modern library, a sports hall and gym, an excellent canteen and a Costa Coffee outlet to cater for all tastes.